First Contact Resolution - is it the right metric?

 What is First Contact Resolution?

-Quite simply, first contact resolution rate is the proportion of your tickets that are solved the first time a customer contacts you.
+Quite simply, first call resolution rate is the proportion of your tickets that are solved the first time a customer contacts you.
 It’s also known as first call resolution, or first touch resolution.
 This means that the customer has not had to contact you again, nor have your agents had to investigate and follow up.

 How can you improve First Contact Resolution generally?